TimGrt/Ansible-Best-Practices/docs/development/extending.md

 class InventoryModule(BaseInventoryPlugin, Constructable):

-    NAME = 'custom.inventory.cisco_prime'  # used internally by Ansible, it should match the file name but not required
+    NAME = 'computacenter.utils.cc_cisco_prime'  # used internally by Ansible, it should match the file name but not required

     def verify_file(self, path):
         valid = False